huti26/huti26.github.io/README.md

 - update dependencies
 - test if using svg instead of png is better
 - update numbers to latest tft patch
+- replace precise calculation with simulation based one, because its easier to understand & allows for more complex scenarios

 # Building